laminlabs/lamindb/README.md

 # LaminDB - Open-source data framework for biology

 LaminDB makes it easy to query, trace, and validate datasets across diverse storage formats and locations.
-It's built on open data standards with built-in data lineage and support for bio-formats, registries & ontologies.
+It comes with built-in data lineage and support for bio-formats, registries & ontologies based on open standards.

 - LLM? [llms.txt](https://docs.lamin.ai/llms.txt)
 - Agent?
 See skills at `lamindb/.agents` or install [lamin-skills](https://github.com/laminlabs/lamin-skills).